-The four major uncertainties related to this measure are the dependence on Delta levees, the sustainability of accretion rates, rates of sea level rise, and timely and comprehensive project reporting.
+The four major risks related to this measure are the dependence on Delta levees, the sustainability of accretion rates, rates of sea level rise, and timely and comprehensive project reporting.
+As a part of the Council's adaptive management process, staff will regularly review uncertainties related to the amount of sea level rise, effects of sea level rise, rates of subsidence, subsidence reversal rates, elevations, and project implementation (Table 1).